 Making definitive statements about the specific demographics of the gopher tortoise population on the Carter Tract is tenuous at best .
-This is due to biases in detection frequency of large (subadult and adult) versus small (juvenile) tortoises, as well as a relatively poor understanding of juvenile gopher tortoise behavior such as how and where to look for juveniles specifically.
+This is due to biases in detection frequency of large (subadult and adult) versus small (juvenile) tortoises, as well as a relatively poor understanding of juvenile gopher tortoise behavior such as how and where to look for juveniles specifically (Auffenberg and Weaver 1969; Douglass 1978; Alford 1980; Landers et al. 1982; Pike 2006; Ashton and Ashton 2008).
 Variations in hatchling survival and possible adult predation also make age structure and recruitment analysis difficult.
-However, continued monitoring and annual comparative data assessments should aid in future demographic mapping as well as demonstrate the effects of habitat restoration.
+However, continued monitoring and annual comparative data assessments aid in future demographic mapping as well as demonstrate the effects of habitat restoration.